ofrankeADD/fastapi_crud/README.md

 For the web API I am using FastAPI, Traefik, Postgres and SQLAlchemy.

-The goal is to implement the standard CRUD routes as GET, POST, PUT and DELETE for a notes table.
+The app has implemented the standard CRUD routes GET, POST, PUT and DELETE for a notes table.